 J. Frank Parnell: You ever feel as if your mind had started to erode?

 Bud: [doing speed with Otto] Never broke into a car, never hotwired a car.
 Never broke into a truck.
 'I shall not cause harm to any vehicle nor the personal contents thereof, nor through inaction let the personal contents thereof come to harm' It's what I call the Repo Code, kid!

-Mrs. Maddox: Put it on a plate, son.
+Mrs. Maddox: [Otto is eating out of a can labeled "FOOD"] Put it on a plate, son.
 You'll enjoy it more.